ishehadeh/howlite/writing/report/main.typ

     left: include "examples/hedy.typ",
     right: [
       Hedy [@hedy] is a programming language for teaching programming.
       The language avoids symbols, instead using keywords, which are generally easier for students to remember.
 With so much of the language being textual, Hedy is fully translated to a large set of languages, 47 at the time of writing.
-The programs in both @ex-hedy-english and @ex-hedy-arabic print "Hello!" and ask the user their name, but their keywords are in different languages.
+The programs in @ex-hedy-english and @ex-hedy-arabic both print "Hello!" and ask the user their name, despite their keywords being in different languages.
 Hedy also allows programmers to see and hear the results of their work: it has easily accessible functionality for playing music and drawing graphics.
-Those features are typically implemented as libraries for most programming languages since they have a relatively narrow application.
+Those features are typically implemented as libraries for most programming languages, ],
-    ],
     under: [
-      In most programming languages, getting rich feedback from a program requires using complex graphics and audio libraries.
-To help new programmers see results quickly Hedy bundles graphics and audio output into the core language.
+      since they have a relatively narrow application.
+But, by putting these features in the core language Hedy allows fairly inexpierenced programmers access the machines more complex functionality, at the cost of performance and fine-grained control.
     ])

 == Go